Stop searching. Start hiring with Robert Half.

 - "Can you give me an illustration of how you improved productivity at your last job?"

 - "Why do you want to work for this company?"

 - "What are your methods for avoiding errors?"

 - "What are your greatest strengths and weaknesses?"

 - "What's the biggest challenge you've ever faced in any job?"

-- "Where do you see your career in five years?"
+- "What direction do you see your career taking in five years?"